TKleanthousT/stanley_cbp/docs/index.md

-# Stanley
+# STANLEY

-Stanley is a research pipeline for detecting, modeling, and analyzing eclipsing binaries and potential circumbinary planets (CBPs) in space-based photometric data (Kepler, TESS).
+STANLEY is a research pipeline for detecting, modeling, and analyzing eclipsing binaries and potential circumbinary planets (CBPs) in space-based photometric data (Kepler, TESS).